Is Hypogonadism Hereditary?

 Hypogonadism refers to a condition in males in which the testes (male sex organs) function inadequately.

 Their function is either absent or reduced and this results in low testosterone (T) levels.
 Hypogonadism is diagnosed when a person has T-levels lower than 300 nanograms per deciliter (ng/dL).
-Having low testosterone is very challenging and can cause abnormal growth and functioning of the body.
+Having low testosterone is very challenging and can cause abnormal growth and functioning of the body as testosterone has many health benefits.

 Poor or absent functioning gonads can be precipitated by many reasons.
 Despite the more popular belief that hypogonadism develops in many elderly men, especially over the age of 65, the condition occurs in newborns too.